Something to Think About...

 Now check the power and importance of embedded graphics as a way to enhance the context of the written word by looking at the phrase with a graphic.

-A problem for some readers is non-literal text, such as sarcasm, satire, parody, allegory, metaphor, slang, and colloquialisms.
+Non-literal text, such as sarcasm, satire, parody, allegory, metaphor, slang, and colloquialisms, can be a problem for some readers.
 In some cases, readers will not realize that the words are not meant to be understood literally.
 A writer who says "I just love getting stuck in traffic when I'm already late for work" probably means the opposite of what this sentence actually says.
 Sarcasm such as this can be confusing to some readers.
 Similarly, someone who reads she must "get her ducks in a row" may not realize that the author is probably not referring to real ducks at all.
 The author is suggesting that the reader get organized or disciplined, using the comparison of a mother duck with her ducklings lined up behind her in order to illustrate the concept.

 The unstated assumptions and implied meaning of written content may seem obvious to the writer, but readers may not have the necessary background knowledge.
 Some readers may not have the skills to infer meaning from text without additional help.